 One of the core understandings of MR is the endogeneity of money.
+Endogenous money is based on the understanding that the money supply is high powered money + broad money and that these variables are determined by the private sector’s demand for money.
 That is, almost all of the money in our monetary system is created by banks almost entirely independent of the government.
 It is created INSIDE the private sector.
 The government has essentially outsourced the creation of money to a private oligopoly of banks who compete for business.
 This fact is largely untouched in most of mainstream economics.
 And there might be a fairly good reason why.

 JM Keynes is clearly one of the most influential economists of all-time.
 Perhaps THE most influential economist of all-time.
 His General Theory is a veritable bible for many economists.
 So it’s interesting to note that while many economists during the era of Keynes were aware of the endogeneity of money (Soddy and Fisher for instance), Keynes himself appeared extremely confused on the subject.
 In the General Theory he wrote: